OccupyWallStreet/nycga2/wp-content/plugins/really-simple-facebook-twitter-share-buttons/readme.txt

 == Upgrade Notice ==

-= 2.4.1 =
+= 2.4.4 =
-Users having version 2.4 should upgrade due to a bugfix on the Google+ and Pinterest buttons
+Users having versions from 2.4 to 2.4.3 should upgrade due to a bugfix on the Google+ and Pinterest buttons

 = 1.7.3 =
 Users having version from 1.6.3 to 1.7.2 should upgrade due to a bugfix on the Flattr button